 When CPF and long-term investments work in tandem, they can form a comprehensive retirement strategy that goes beyond the traditional 1M65 framework.

 CPF remains the foundation, providing guaranteed interest and lifelong income through CPF LIFE.
-On top of that, diversified investments help to grow wealth and generate additional income streams.
-It can even offer additional flexibility for discretionary expenses (such as travel) and unexpected costs while managing risks such as inflation and market volatility.
+Beyond that, diversified investments can supplement wealth growth, generate additional income streams, and offer additional flexibility for discretionary expenses (e.g. travel) and unexpected costs.

-A possible long-term structure might look something like this:
+A possible long-term structure might therefore look something like this:

 This structure reframes retirement planning—away from a prescriptive goal like 1M65 and toward a more sustainable strategy that supports decades of retirement living.